Before meeting Sora for the first time, Dave warned me that she was a nervous dog and felt fearful meeting new people.

 6. Be Mindful of Your Own Nervousness

-I am guilty of transferring my own nervous energy when dogs approach Sora.
-I tense up, pull tight on the leash, and drag her away from the new dog.
-Dave is much better about remaining calm and he has a much higher success rate with Sora when she meets a new person or dog.
+I am guilty of transferring my own nervous energy when dogs approached Sora contributing to her leash reactivity.
+I tensed up, hold my breath, and the leash is taught.
+Dave is much better about remaining calm and he has a much higher success rate with Sora and Laila when they meet a new person or dog.

-I work on my own behavior with Sora every time we are near a new dog.
-I take a deep breath, pay close attention to her body posture, and pet her under her chin to reassure her (and me!).
+I worked on my own behavior with Sora every time we are near a new dog.
+I’d take a deep breath, pay close attention to her body posture, and pet her under her chin to reassure her.
 Then I ensure that the new dog meets her from behind first.
 There should be no tension in the leash when I allow Sora to meet the new dog.

 Easier said than done, of course!
 It takes a lot of practice and confidence in each other to perfect this tricky situation.